 DApps: What Are They and How Do They Work?

-Decentralized applications (dApps) are open-source digital software programs that run on a blockchain or peer-to-peer (P2P) computer network rather than a single computer.
-DApps are thus independent of a centralized authority.
+Decentralised applications (dApps) are open-source digital software programs that run on a blockchain or peer-to-peer (P2P) computer network rather than a single computer.
+DApps are thus independent of a centralised authority.

 How is Ethereum different to Bitcoin?